P

 From the Colonial Pipeline ensuring gas shortages to the MGM casino hack.
 Real stories of what happens when security fails and what we can learn.

-The Cost: MGM Resorts estimated the attack cost them over $100 Million in lost revenue and remediation costs.
+The Cost: MGM Resorts estimated the total financial impact at over $100 Million, including lost revenue and a massive cleanup effort.

 The Uber Hack (2022) & "MFA Fatigue"